 The Board of Directors may delegate authority to any board member and/or executive director to conduct the business of the organization in accordance with the policies prescribed by the Board of Directors.

-(A) Willful misconduct or a conscious disregard for the best interests of the Windstorm Insurance Network;
+(A) Willful misconduct or a conscious disregard for the best interests of WIND;

 (B) Alleged violation of criminal law;

-(C) A transaction from which the person seeking indemnification derived an improper personal benefit;or
+(C) A transaction from which the person seeking indemnification derived an improper personal benefit;

-(D) Recklessness, or an act or omission which was committed in bad faith or with malicious purpose or in a manner exhibiting wanton and willful disregard for human rights, safety or property.
+(D) Recklessness, or an act of omission which was committed in bad faith or with malicious purpose or in a manner exhibiting wanton and willful disregard for human rights, safety, or property.

-In the event of a settlement, the right to indemnification is subject to the finding by at least a majority of the disinterested Directors that the settlement is in the best interest of the Windstorm Insurance Network.
-The foregoing rights of indemnification shall be in addition to and not exclusive of all other rights to which a Director, Officer or Volunteer acting on approval of or on behalf of the Windstorm Insurance Network may be entitled including, but not limited to, all rights under the Windstorm Insurance Network Directors’ and Officers’ liability insurance policy, if any.
+In the event of a settlement, the right to indemnification is subject to the finding by at least a majority of the disinterested Directors that the settlement is in the best interest of WIND.
+The foregoing rights of indemnification shall be in addition to and not exclusive of all other rights to which a Director, Officer, or Volunteer acting on approval of or on behalf of WIND may be entitled, including, but not limited to, all rights under WIND’s Directors’ and Officers’ liability insurance policy, if any.

 ARTICLE IV: MEETINGS

 SECTION 1.
-Meeting dates and locations will be as determined by the Officers and Board of Directors.
+Board meeting dates and locations will be as determined by the Officers and Board of Directors.
 The objective is to have four (4) meetings a year if possible.

 SECTION 3.
-A Quorum at a General Membership meeting shall consist of twenty-five (25) members present to include at least five (5) Directors and/or Officers of WIND.
+A Quorum at a General Membership meeting shall consist of twenty-five (25) members present which includes at least five (5) Directors and/or Officers of WIND.

 A Quorum at a meeting of the Board of Directors shall consist of at least ten (10) Officers and Directors.

 SECTION 4.
-To facilitate timely business operations, the President may authorize the Board of Directors to conduct business via alternative means, such as email, fax or conference calls, etc.
+To facilitate timely business operations, the President may authorize the Board of Directors to conduct business via alternative means, such as email, virtual video conference, or teleconference calls, etc.